-All reports are uploaded to the university's library.
+All reports are uploaded to the HWM Brightspace page (but not the university's library).
 If the report is confidential, please specify it in the learning agreement and it will not be uploaded.

-3.12 Self-reflection note
+3.14 Self-reflection note

 The student is requested to write a "self-reflection note" (max.
 2 pages, structured like any report with a clear introduction, main text and conclusions).
 In the reflection note the student evaluates his/her own performance and write about the future.
 The personal reflection report should describe your personal development during the internship and your goals for further development.
 Questions on the learning outcomes you have to answer are for example: